 Targeting helps to specify how and where ads are served.
 It narrows who sees ads and helps advertisers or buyers to reach their audience.

-In GAM, you can apply targeting by using the “targeting picker”.
+In GAM, you can apply to target using the “targeting picker.”
 The targeting picker is available in line items, proposal line items, and other product parts.

-The first level of items in a targeting picker are “targeting types”, which are followed by “targeting classes”, and then with related “targeting values”.
+The first level of items in a targeting picker is “targeting types,” which are followed by “targeting classes” and then with related “targeting values.”

 Source: Google Ad Manager